lbampo/Rockar_PHP_project/readme.md

 - Git clone this repo from GitHub to your localhost https://github.com/lbampo/Rockar_PHP_project.git

-- Go to the magento download site and download the open source version as a TAR file
+- Go to the magento download site and download the open source version as a TAR file: https://magento.com/tech-resources/download

 <img src='magento.png'>